 The Humphrey Fellowship Program provides a unique opportunity for professionals in leadership roles, committed to public service and the development of their countries.
 Fellows engage in academic studies and gain practical professional experience to enhance their skills and broaden their knowledge across various fields.

-The Humphrey fellows undertake master's level work directly related to their professional needs and fields of interest but does not result in the awarding of a degree.
+The Humphrey fellows undertake master's-level work directly related to their professional needs and fields of interest but it does not result in the awarding of a degree.
 They are assigned in clusters of 8-15 to the institution offering the most appropriate program in their area of interest.
 These clusters are balanced geographically, permitting interaction among fellows from various countries.
-The host universities are chosen for their excellence in the Humphrey fields and for the resources and support they offer Humphrey Fellows.
-Programs arranged for the Humphrey fellows will begin in August 2026.
+The host universities are chosen for their excellence in the Humphrey fields and for the resources and support they offer Humphrey fellows.
+Programs arranged for the Humphrey fellows will begin in August 2027.
 Programs include academic course work at the master's level, and place considerable emphasis on activities such as seminars, special projects, field trips, attendance at professional meetings and conferences, networking with professional counterparts, and professional affiliations with appropriate organizations.
 These activities provide fellows with practical experience in their fields outside the university setting.
 Each fellow designs his/her individual program with the Humphrey coordinator’s assistance.

 During their Humphrey year, fellows are expected to be resourceful, display initiative, and network with U.S. organizations and professionals.

-The program fields of study are grouped in four categories:
+The program fields of study are:

 The program is designed for young and mid-career professionals with leadership potential who are committed to public service.
 Applicants should have relevant professional experience and the potential for professional advancement.
 Women and candidates from minority and disadvantaged groups are strongly encouraged to apply.